Fact sheet on industry code for visiting residential aged care homes during COVID-19

 - psychosocial impacts including loneliness, anxiety, boredom, fear, depression.

-Visitor access – Keeping in touch using parcels & mail
+Visitor access – Keeping in touch using parcels and mail

 Australia Post information indicates that the risk of coronavirus infection from handling goods is extremely low with no known risk of transmission of COVID-19 via mail and parcels.